Forsyth-Creations/ros_rigor/thesis/00_Abstract.md

 # Key Terms

-- "Stack" or "Software Stack": A collection of software tools that work together to achieve a common goal.
+- "Stack", "Software Stack", "Software Suite": A collection of software tools that work together to achieve a common goal.
+Typically used with more nuiance, but for the purpose of this paper they will mean essentially the same.
 - PID Tuning: A method of adjusting the parameters of a proportional-integral-derivative controller to achieve optimal performance.
 - Gazebo: A robot simulation environment that allows for testing of robotic systems in a virtual environment.
 - slam_toolbox: A set of tools for performing simultaneous localization and mapping (SLAM) in robotic systems.